-Observers expressed concern that Breivik -- who gave a Nazi salute on his first day in court – was using his court appearance as a platform to publicize his extremist ideology.
+Observers expressed concern that Breivik – who gave a Nazi salute on his first day in court – was using his court appearance as a platform to publicize his extremist ideology.

-Bjorn Ihler, one of the survivors of the Utoya massacre, said on Twitter that the ruling was a “sign we have a working court system, respecting human rights even under extreme conditions.”
+Bjorn Ihler, one of the survivors of the Utoya massacre, said on Twitter last week that the ruling was a “sign we have a working court system, respecting human rights even under extreme conditions.”

 “Our best weapon in fighting extremism is humanity.
 The ruling in the Breivik case shows that we acknowledge the humanity of extremists too,” he wrote.

 Norway massacre could have been avoided, report finds